 About the course

 This one-year taught graduate course offers graduate training in ancient philosophy of the highest possible quality, and aims to provide a foundation on which you can go on to pursue doctoral work in the area.
-You will study two subject options, assessed by three 5,000-word essays, as well as a thesis of 10,000 to 15,000 words.
+You will study two subject options, assessed by three 5,000-word essays, and will offer a thesis of 10,000 to 15,000 words.

 You must choose two subject options, offer a thesis of 10,000-15,000 words, and show that you have attained a satisfactory standard in Ancient Greek.

-The first subject option must be chosen from the following list of undergraduate papers in ancient philosophy offered in the original language:
+The first subject option must be chosen from the following list of undergraduate papers in ancient philosophy:

 The second subject option consists of two classes, which change every year, and you must attend both classes.
 Assessment is by two 5,000-word essays in topics linked to the area covered in the two classes.
 You may choose to write both essays on topics linked to one class or to write one essay on a topic linked to the first class and the other essay on a topic linked to the second.